 Q: Can I use Slopegraide only with my Apple Watch or do I need to have my iPhone in my pocket?

 A: Yes you can!
 As golfers ourselves, we know how much distraction phones can present to yourself and others on the golf course.
 With this in mind, we designed Slopegraide to have the ability to be used with either an iPhone or an Apple Watch.
-However, you will need to calibrate the Slopegraide sensor first using your iPhone.

 Q: Can I use Slopegraide while playing on the golf course?